bitsmuggler/software-architecture-principles/README.md

             ["The principle does not require any other context or knowledge to be understood"]
     Principes
         Architecture Principles
-            ["Principle of Least Effort (POLE)"]
-            Principle of Opportunity Cost
-            Principle of the last responsible moment
             [TOGAF - Open Group principles]
                 Categorization
                     Business